Collective magnetic Higgs excitation in a pyrochlore ruthenate: Results

-Therefore, we now turn to the symmetry of the amplitude excitation and of the phonons, as well as to the possibility of nematic order in Nd$_2$Ru$_2$O$_7$.
-Fig. 2(g) shows polar plots of phonon intensities of different symmetry, measured at $T = 5$ K in parallel ($xx$, red circles) and crossed ($xy$, black squares) polarization [see Supplementary Fig. 2 for the full data set].
-The experimental data for the A$_g$ and T$_{2g}$ modes matches their fits very well, which are denoted by solid lines and based on the respective Raman tensors given in the Supplementary.
-In contrast, the splitting of the E$_g$ phonon mode into $\omega_1$ and $\omega_2$ lowers the symmetry of the resulting branches observed in parallel polarization from 4-fold to 2-fold rotationally symmetric, thus pointing towards a global distortion of the RuO$_6$ octahedra.
-In crossed polarization, these two branches still appear as 4-fold symmetric [see Fig. 2(g) and Supplementary Fig. S2(d)].
-Both the splitting and the symmetry reduction are reminiscent of a nematic phase transition.
-In Fig. 2(h) we quantify the energy difference between $\omega_1$ and $\omega_2$ by introducing $\eta = (\omega_1 - \omega_2)/(\omega_1 + \omega_2)$, a parameter related to the nematic order parameter~\cite{zhang-16}, and Fig. 2(i) sketches the ionic displacement patterns corresponding to the two-fold degenerate E$_g$ phonon mode.
-Upon distortion of the local octahedral environment, this two-fold degeneracy may be lifted, resulting in a splitting of the E$_g$ phonon.
-The temperature dependence of $\eta$ closely follows that of the $A$-mode, hence its sharpening at around 100 K may indicate the onset of nematic order.
-Also, the fact that the two-fold, distorted E$_g$ polar plot resembles the rotational symmetry of excitation $A$, as shown in Figs. 1(a) and 1(b), suggests a strong correlation between the amplitude (nematic) $A$-mode and lattice degrees of freedom of the RuO$_6$ octahedra.
-We can also rule out a significant misalignment of the crystal or contributions from (potentially existing) neighboring domains as sources for these distorted polar plots, since all other phonons closely follow their expected rotational symmetry and only the E$_g$ mode is affected.
-Previous studies on Nd$_2$Ru$_2$O$_7$ have not found any indication of a structural phase transition within our temperature range of interest, with experimental methods ranging from synchrotron and x-ray diffraction~\cite{gaultois-13, chen-15}, to neutron diffraction~\cite{ku-18}.
-However, a pronounced, non-monotonic decrease in the Ru-O-Ru angle was observed between 150 K -- 100 K~\cite{chen-15}.
-This can indicate a gradual rearrangement of spins in a (short-ranged) antiferromagnet or a transition among two neighboring phases with decreasing temperature, accompanied by strong fluctuations and manifested by the observed entangled spin-lattice instabilities.
+Fig. 3a shows polar plots of phonon intensities of different symmetries, measured at $T = 5$ K in parallel ($xx$, red circles) and crossed ($xy$, black squares) polarization (see Supplementary Figure 3 for the full data set).
+The experimental data for the $A_{\mathrm{1g}}$ and $T_{\mathrm{2g}}$ modes match their fits very well, which are denoted by solid lines based on the respective Raman tensors given in Supplementary Note 2.
+In contrast, the splitting of the $E_{\mathrm{g}}$ phonon mode into $\omega_1$ and $\omega_2$ lowers the symmetry of the resulting branches observed in parallel polarization from four-fold to two-fold rotationally symmetric (Fig. 3b), thus pointing towards a lowering symmetry of the RuO$_6$ octahedra.
+Without structural distortion, such lowering symmetry can be triggered from a spin bond order parameter $\langle\mathbf{f}_\eta\rangle=(\langle f_1\rangle,\langle f_2\rangle)$, where $f_1=[(\mathbf{S}_1+\mathbf{S}_2)\cdot(\mathbf{S}_3+\mathbf{S}_4)-2\mathbf{S}_1\cdot\mathbf{S}_2-2\mathbf{S}_3\cdot\mathbf{S}_4]/\sqrt{12}$ and $f_2=(\mathbf{S}_1-\mathbf{S}_2)\cdot(\mathbf{S}_3-\mathbf{S}_4)/2$, as proposed in~\cite{Tchernyshyov2002}.
+Such spin bond order parameter measures bond energy differences within the Ru tetrahedron, and couples directly to the $E_{\mathrm{g}}$ phonon mode through the spin-elastic coupling $\mathbf{f}_\eta\cdot \mathbf{u}_{E_{\mathrm{g}}}$.
+In crossed polarization, both branches still appear with the same four-fold symmetry (see Fig. 3b and Supplementary Figure 3].
+Both the splitting and the symmetry reduction are reminiscent of a nematic-like phase transition~\cite{yao-22}.
+We can rule out any significant misalignment of the crystal or contributions from (potentially existing) neighboring domains as sources for these distorted polar plots, since all other phonons closely follow their expected rotational symmetry and only the $E_{\mathrm{g}}$ mode is affected.